MAINTENANCE

 Here is a picture of my new seats.
 The recline position is achieved by moving the front seat all the way forward, reaching behind the front seat back and squeezing 2 pins that retract the 5/16 rods that sit in the hooked frame.
 It's hard to picture.

 The good news about these seats is that they are aluminum, not steel, saving over 11 pounds of weight.
 I also had my back cushions reduced from 4" deep to 1" deep.
 This allows more leg room and saves another 5 lbs.
-The seats are Republic parts and the pin mechanism change was Jim's idea He will be glad to help anyone with this modification.
-Contact Jim at hjpoel@aol.com.
+The seats are Republic parts and the pin mechanism change was Jim's idea.

 HENRY RUZAKOWSKI ON FRANKLIN SOLUTIONS, ETC.